 As part of a genomic medicine implementation project funded by the National Institutes of Health, the CTSI’s UF Health Personalized Medicine Program is working with affiliated community-based health systems to introduce pharmacogenetic testing within their patient care processes.
 The program also is developing a variety of innovative educational programs for health care providers, students and patients.

 Funded by the Society for Adolescent Health and Medicine, this project aims to decrease vaccine inequalities among adolescents enrolled in Florida Medicaid and KidCare by addressing barriers related to provider recommendations, cost and concerns about safety.
-In collaboration with affiliated health care providers, the research team is developing and testing a multifaceted approach to increase awareness about the vaccine among girls and their parents, and to prompt more doctors to offer it.
+In collaboration with affiliated health care providers, the research team is developing and testing a multifaceted approach to increase awareness about the vaccine among girls and their parents and prompt more doctors to offer it.

-This project is strengthening statewide infrastructure to reduce health disparities in diseases related to tobacco use.
-It is funded by a three-year, $1.6 million grant from the Florida Department of Health’s James and Esther King Biomedical Research Program.
-The infrastructure will enable pragmatic clinical trials and implementation studies in real-world primary care settings, with an emphasis on practices serving vulnerable populations.
+The consortium formed the OneFlorida Cancer Control Alliance to strengthen statewide infrastructure to reduce health disparities in diseases related to tobacco use.
+The alliance is funded by a three-year, $1.6 million grant to UF from the Florida Department of Health’s James and Esther King Biomedical Research Program.
+The infrastructure will enable pragmatic clinical trials and implementation studies in real-world primary care settings with an emphasis on practices serving vulnerable populations.
 The project includes a pilot implementation study focused on increasing use of evidence-based tobacco-cessation assessments, interventions and referrals during primary care visits.
 Partners and collaborators include UF, Florida State University and University of Miami and their affiliated health systems and practices, as well as Florida A&M University and Edward Waters College.